UAE Compensation & BenefitsReading Time: 2 minutes

-Globalization Partners is a global PEO that can help your company through United Arab Emirates compensation and benefit outsourcing services.
-We will hire employees who work for you on your behalf and add them to our compliant payroll and existing benefits plans.
-You’ll be able to keep your focus on making sure your new expansion succeeds.
+Globalization Partners provides your company with access to local talent through our services in the UAE.
+We will hire employees who work on your projects and ensure that their payroll and benefits plans are locally compliant.
+You’ll be able to keep your focus on making sure your project succeeds.

 United Arab Emirates Compensation Laws

-The UAE does not have a national minimum wage, but UAE nationals have specific salary requirements based on their education.
+The UAE does not have a national minimum wage for expatriates, but UAE nationals have specific salary requirements based on their education.
 A UAE national with no high school certificate cannot earn less than 3,000 dirhams (AED) per month.
 High school graduates have a minimum wage of 4,000 AED per month, and employees with a college certificate cannot earn less than 5,000 AED per month.

 Another factor in the United Arab Emirates’ compensation laws is overtime.
 Employees who work on a Friday, which is designated as a statutory day off, are entitled to an increase of 50% or more in pay or another day off.